 Most well-equipped laboratories have at least one impedance bridge (sometimes called a universal bridge).
-This is a multirange AC bridge for accurately measuring inductance, capacitance, AC and DC resistance, and loss factor (power factor, dissipation factor, Q, or all of these).
+This is a multirange ac bridge for accurately measuring inductance, capacitance, ac and dc resistance, and loss factor (power factor, dissipation factor, Q, or all of these).
 Impedance may be calculated from the measured components.
 The impedance bridge usually operates at 1 kHz provided by a self-contained generator, or at other frequencies (usually 20 Hz to 20 kHz) provided by an external generator.
-Examples are the Beco 307A; General Radio 1656; Heathkit IB-28; and Hewlett-Packard 4260A.

-This method is perhaps most satisfactory when the impedance contains a single dominant reactance (that is, the device is basically an inductor, capacitor, or inductive resistor) and when the AC resistance is separately measured with the bridge.
-When the test frequency is low-say 500 Hz maximum-the DC resistance may be used.
+This method is perhaps most satisfactory when the impedance contains a single dominant reactance (that is, the device is basically an inductor, capacitor, or inductive resistor) and when the ac resistance is separately measured with the bridge.
+When the test frequency is low-say 500 Hz maximum-the dc resistance may be used.
 From the measured value of capacitance C or inductance L, whichever applies, the reactance is calculated: $X_L = \omega L$, or $X_C = 1/\omega C$.
-From this reactance and the measured AC resistance, the impedance is calculated:
+From this reactance and the measured ac resistance, the impedance is calculated: